SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

-To evaluate our model on a real-world dataset, we use the NBA SportVU dataset, containing information about the movement of the players during the basketball matches.
+To evaluate our model on an inductive real-world dataset, where we need to predict a distinct hypergraph for each example, we use the NBA SportVU dataset, containing information about the movement of the players during basketball matches.
 Each example contains $11$ trajectories, $5$ players from each team and one trajectory for the ball.
-Similar to the synthetic setup, the hypergraph predictor receives as node features the first part of each trajectory (the initial $5$ steps) and the goal is to predict the next $10$ steps.
-While our model is not especially designed as a tracking systems, the dynamics followed by the basketball game contains higher-order relations that are difficult to identify, thus representing a good testbed for our hypergraph inference method.
+The hypergraph predictor receives as node features the first $5$ timesteps of each trajectory and the goal is to predict the next $10$ steps.
+While our model is not especially designed as a tracking system, the dynamics followed by the basketball game contain higher-order relations that are difficult to identify, thus representing a good testbed for our method.

 \textbf{Ablation study.} We assess our core design choices on the real-world dataset as well.
 In Table~\ref{tab:nba_ablation} we are reporting the average displacement error (ADE) and final displacement error (FDE) metrics.
-Similar to the particle simulation datasets, we observe that predicting the hyperedges sequentially outperforms the simultaneous approach used by standard differentiable clustering algorithms.
-Moreover, the $k$-subset sampling prove to be clearly superior to the Gumbel-Softmax used in the previous methods.
+Similar to the particle simulation datasets, we observe that predicting the hyperedges sequentially outperforms the simultaneous approach (\textit{SPHINX w/o sequential} model) used by standard differentiable clustering algorithms.
+Moreover, the $k$-subset sampling proved to be clearly superior to the Gumbel-Softmax used in the previous methods (\textit{SPHINX w gumbel} model).

-\textbf{Comparison to recent methods.} In Table~\ref{tab:sota} we compare against other structure-based methods in the literature including graph-based methods: NRI~\citep{nri}, DNRI~\citep{dNRI}, EvolveGraph~\citep{evolveGraph}, STGAT~\citep{stgat}, Trajectron++~\citep{trajectron} and hypergraph-based methods: higher-order-only EvolveHypergraph, the full EvolveHypergraph model~\citep{evolveHypergraph} and GroupNet~\citep{groupnet}.
+\textbf{Comparison to recent methods.} In Table~\ref{tab:sota_transposed} we compare against other structure-based methods in the literature including graph-based methods: NRI~\citep{nri}, DNRI~\citep{dNRI}, EvolveGraph~\citep{evolveGraph}, STGAT~\citep{stgat}, Trajectron++~\citep{trajectron} and hypergraph-based methods: higher-order-only EvolveHypergraph (H), the full EvolveHypergraph (H+G)~\citep{16_evolveHypergraph}, GroupNet~\citep{4_groupnet} and TDHNN~\citep{15_TDHNN}.
 Our method improves the short and medium-term prediction, while obtaining competitive results on the long-term prediction.
-Note that, compared to the other hypergraph-based methods, our model do not requires any auxiliary loss function or additional pairwise predictions.
+Moreover, it is the only hypergraph-based method that does not require any auxiliary loss function or additional pairwise predictions.